rupc/grpc-async/README.md

 Client send a request asynchronously without immediate response.
 Client send another request to increase atomic counter on server side.
 When the counter has value of 2, original request is going to get a response.

 ## Relay server
 It would be useful when a program has both client side and server side.
 An example of this is relay server.
-It waits for cilent's request and relay this to relay server.
+It waits for cilent's request and relay this to the different server.
 Picture below shows the communication process.
 ![Relay](https://github.com/rupc/grpc-async/blob/master/pic/relay.jpg)